-rarely fully independent from their surroundings.
+This suppression of dissent approach offering a choice of acceptance or removal is problematic.
+The allowance of this policy, by the European Court is rooted in the liberal concept that an autonomous individual makes choices on rational grounds; this is however only a concept and not one borne out in reality.
+The concept does not make allowance for the fact that individuals are members of various groups and rarely fully independent from their surroundings.
 It does not take account of the complex relationship between a believer and their religion.
 The question of choice is contextual.
 Many individuals are born into a religion and a religious community; membership therefore becomes part of those individuals identity before the concept of choice is introduced.
 Even where the choice of religion comes later it is difficult, if not nigh on impossible, for some individuals, particularly when their life revolves around a religious community or family, to 'cut' that religion out of their sense of identity and conception of life.
 To many members of a religion their religion is the foundation of their sense of self, the source of truth and salvation.
 Although they may disagree with certain tenets of their church, it is an important part of their identity.
-To leave, as a result of discriminatory/ patriarchal practices and structures, could seriously affect their spiritual wellbeing 40.
-Leaving is also impractical where a person has little or no social, economic or personal independence from the religious group41.
-This is especially pertinent for women who, due to their status and position within society, are more likely to be dependant upon their family and religious community.
+To leave, as a result of discriminatory/ patriarchal practices and structures, could seriously affect their spiritual wellbeing.
+Leaving is also impractical where a person has little or no social, economic or personal independence from the religious group (Evans, 2001, p.
+129; see also Coomaraswamy, 2002, p.
+483).
+This is especially pertinent for women who, due to their status and position within society, are more likely to be dependent upon their family and religious community.
 In Europe, this is more likely to be an issue within minority religions or immigrant communities.
 Some religions use the threat of exclusion to prevent dissent and bring dissenters back in line.
-The purpose of the Jewish device of shunning or excommunication, for example, has been said to 'serve notice... that this conduct is unacceptable and also, secondarily, to encourage the violator to return to the community'42 and, presumably in this context, obey the discriminatory rules.
+The purpose of the Jewish device of shunning or excommunication, for example, has been said to 'serve notice... that this conduct is unacceptable and also, secondarily, to encourage the violator to return to the community' (Broyde, 1996) and, presumably in this context, obey the discriminatory rules.
 In a closed and tightly knit community, exclusion from that community, due to a desire not to be bound by patriarchal rules, can be a severe penalty and one which many women do not wish to pay.
 The issue at the heart of this article is not that women wish, necessarily, to leave their religion but rather that they wish to be treated equally and have a say in the content and structure of that religion.